-"Rules are important, but Handball is more than rules and therefore it is not only important that each participant of a match knows the rules but he has also to know "what handball is!" and what is the "spirit of the game".
+"Rules are important, but Handball is more than rules and therefore it is not only important that each participant of a match knows the rules but he has also to know "what handball is!".

 A referee has not only to decide "right or wrong" after an action, he should be able to anticipate the possible action before it happened.